rpxio/smart-box/readme.md

 These are just for my personal use, but feel free to modify and try them for yourself.
 The json files just provision the zones as I like them- you'll still need to connect to each and install the services required.

-Note: you can use `git clone` if you have `git` installed in the global zone on your SmartOS.
+Note: you can use `git clone` if you have `git` installed in the global zone on SmartOS.
 Otherwise, just copy and paste.

 ## DIY
 `$ imgadm update`